Best Options for Indian Cuisine

 5. Sunflower Oil- A neutral oil with a high smoke point, sunflower oil is versatile and can be used in various Indian dishes without altering their taste.
 It’s high in vitamin E and low in saturated fat.

 6. Soyabean Oil- Soyabean oil is another versatile option with a high smoke point, making it suitable for a wide range of cooking methods, including frying and sautéing.
-It has a neutral flavour, which allows the rich spices of Indian cuisine to shine through.
+It has a neutral flavor, which allows the rich spices of Indian cuisine to shine through.
 Soyabean oil is also a good source of omega-3 fatty acids and vitamin E, contributing to its nutritional profile without altering its taste.

 Tips for Choosing and Using Cooking Oils:

-• Match the Oil to the Cooking Method: Use oils with a high smoke point for frying and high-heat cooking, and reserve low smoke point oils for dressings and low-heat cooking.
+- Match the Oil to the Cooking Method: Use oils with a high smoke point for frying and high-heat cooking, and reserve low smoke point oils for dressings and low-heat cooking.

-• Consider the Dish’s Regional Origin: Opt for oils traditionally used in the cuisine of the dish’s region for authenticity and flavour.
+- Consider the Dish’s Regional Origin: Opt for oils traditionally used in the cuisine of the dish’s region for authenticity and flavour.

-• Rotate Oils: To ensure a balanced intake of various nutrients, rotate between different types of cooking oils.
+- Rotate Oils: To ensure a balanced intake of various nutrients, rotate between different types of cooking oils.

 The choice of cooking oil can significantly influence the healthfulness, flavour, and authenticity of Indian dishes.
 By understanding the properties of different oils and matching them to the needs of each dish, you can elevate your Indian cooking to a new level of culinary delight.